a0981906660/LineBot-AccountBook-template/readme.md

 # Description

 This is an account book app based on LineBot.
+The script help build a self-host account book app by utilizing LineBot.
+Users can create records, find real-time exchange rates through text messages with the chatbot on Line.

 # Structure